dlab-berkeley/Python-Web-Scraping-Legacy/lessons/01_api_lesson.md

 -  [**Watson IBM Natural Language Inference API**](https://cloud.ibm.com/apidocs/natural-language-understanding) Use state of the art NLP models to analyze text sentiment, extract named entities, and classify text.

-## NYT API
+# The New York Times API

+Now, we turn to our main case study of the API portion: the New York Times API.

-### All the News That's Fit to Query
+## All the News That's Fit to Query

-The API that we've chosen for our lesson comes from the New York Times.
-They offer a treasure trove of data about their articles that is easily accessible and available for free!
+The New York Times offers a treasure trove of data about their articles that is easily accessible and available for free!

-In this section of the lesson we are going to
+In this section, we'll complete the following steps:

-    1. Sign up for developer/API keys — basically a passcode to access the NYT servers.
+1. Sign up for developer/API keys.
+These effectively act as a passcode to access the NYT servers.
 2. Learn about what the NYT has to offer in terms of data.
-    2. Install a 3rd-party Python package called [pynytimes](https://github.com/michadenheijer/pynytimes) which makes it incredibly to make API calls.
+3. Install a 3rd-party Python package called [`pynytimes`](https://github.com/michadenheijer/pynytimes) which makes it incredibly to make API calls.
-    3. Initialize a connection to their servers using the pynytimes and our keys.
+4. Initialize a connection to their servers using the pynytimes and our keys.
-    4. Make some calls on several of their APIs, parse the resulting data, and conduct some light data analysis on it.
+5. Make some calls on several of their APIs, parse the resulting data, and conduct some light data analysis on it.

 [NYT Developer Page](http://developer.nytimes.com/)